randrade6/globalien/README.md

 # globalien

-To run this application, execute the following command (from the project root) and follow the instructions:
+To execute this application, run the JAR file in `out/artifacts/globalien_jar/globalien.jar`.

-`java -jar /out/artifacts/globalien_jar/globalien.jar help`

 ##Available command line arguments: